cloverdx/cloverdx-server-docker/README.md

 The container does not create default example sandboxes by default.
 To enable them, set the ``installer.BundledSandboxesInstaller.enabled`` configuration property to ``true``.

-## Schedules, Listeners, Data Services
+## Schedulers, listeners, Data Services

 During the first startup, the container automatically imports configuration XML from ``${CLOVER_HOME_DIR}/conf/configuration_import.xml``.
 This way you can set up schedulers, event listeners and data services, for example.
 The file can be obtained by [exporting configuration](https://doc.cloverdx.com/latest/admin/server-config.html#id_server_config_export) from an existing Server instance.
 You can edit the exported file and replace hard-coded values with placeholders, e.g. ``${env:VARIABLE_NAME}`` will be replaced with the value of ``VARIABLE_NAME`` environment variable during the import.